 However, it should be noted that “odor” is still highly distinctive for every individual – and there is a strong correlation of partners choosing the most unique genetic system to produce the most healthy offspring.

-“Previous studies in animals and humans show that genes in the major histocompatibility complex (MHC) influence individual odours and that females often prefer odour of MHC-dissimilar males, perhaps to increase offspring heterozygosity or reduce inbreeding. ”
+“Previous studies in animals and humans show that genes in the major histocompatibility complex (MHC) influence individual odors and that females often prefer odor of MHC-dissimilar males, perhaps to increase offspring heterozygosity or reduce inbreeding. “

 Based on that, here are suspected and known pieces of information they can signal about you to others:

-- Your emotional state (proven earlier through the study)
+- Your emotional state (proven through several scientific studies)

 - Genetic information (attracting compatible partners)